Acronyms

 - Siponimod (Mayzent®)

-- Sulfonylureas (glimepiride, glipizide, Glucotrol®, etc.) - beta blockers may potentiate the effect of sulfonylureas.
-The significance of this effect is unclear.
+- Sulfonylureas (glimepiride, glipizide, Glucotrol®, etc.) - beta-blockers may potentiate the effect of sulfonylureas.
+Monitor blood sugars when adding a beta-blocker to a sulfonylurea.
 [95]

 - Carvedilol (Coreg®)

-- Cyclosporine (Neoral®) - carvedilol can increase cyclosporine levels [13]
+- Cyclosporine (Neoral®) - carvedilol may increase cyclosporine exposure [13]

-- CYP2D6 poor metabolizers - poor CYP2D6 metabolizers may have increased blood levels of carvedilol
+- CYP2D6 poor metabolizers - carvedilol is a CYP2D6 sensitive substrate, and CYP2D6 poor metabolizers may have increased carvedilol exposure

 - Labetalol (Trandate®)

-- Cimetidine (Tagamet®) - cimetidine may increase labetalol levels [86]
+- Cimetidine (Tagamet®) - cimetidine may increase labetalol exposure [86]

 - Metoprolol (Toprol®, Lopressor®)

-- CYP2D6 inhibitors - metoprolol is a CYP2D6 sensitive substrate.
-CYP2D6 strong inhibitors have been shown to double metoprolol concentrations.
-The effects of moderate and weak inhibitors have not been studied, but they also likely increase exposure.
-Use caution when combining CYP2D6 inhibitors with metoprolol.
-Higher plasma concentrations of metoprolol decrease its cardioselectivity.
+- CYP2D6 inhibitors - metoprolol is a CYP2D6 sensitive substrate, and CYP2D6 strong inhibitors have been shown to double its exposure.
+The effects of moderate and weak inhibitors have not been studied, but they also likely increase its exposure.
+Use caution during coadministration and be aware that high metoprolol concentrations decrease its cardioselectivity.

 - Nebivolol (Bystolic®)